billgraziano/xelogstash/README.md

 This should generate a `samples.xe.json`, `samples.applog.json`, and a "status" folder in the same directory.
 The "samples.xe.json" file is one of each type of event that would have been sent to Logstash.
 This gives you a chance to see how things will look.

 ### Sending to Logstash
 To send events to Logstash, specify the `logstash` value under `[app]` in the TOML file.
-It should be in _host:port_ format.
+It should be in `host:port` format.
 After that you can run the executable with the same parameters.

+### Command Line Options
+There are three command line options.
+Running `xelogstash /?` will display the help for the options.

+- `/config filename` tries to load the TOML file from _filename_.
+If this isn't specified, `xelogstash.toml` is used.
+- `/log` logs the output to a log file in addition to standard out.
+The log file is named `xelogstash_YYYYMMDD.log` based on the start time.
+Log files are automatically deleted after 7 days and that's not configurable yet.
+- `/debug` enables some additional debugging output.

 ## <a name="sources"></a>Sources and Defaults